Privacy Policy

 Access to Specific Information and Data Portability Rights

-You have the right to request that Munger Tolles disclose certain information to you about our collection and use of your personal information over the past 12 months:
+Certain U.S. State privacy laws give residents the right to request that Munger Tolles disclose certain information to you about our collection and use of your personal information.
+For example, under California’s CCPA, California residents may request that we disclose:

 • The categories of personal information we collected about you.